 - There aren't no presents left to open.

-- The secret cave did not have none of the treasures they wanted.
+- The secret cave didn't have none of the treasures they wanted.

 - All the witnesses claimed that didn't see nothing.